Information-theoretic convergence of extreme values to the Gumbel distribution: Max-score function and entropy

 \section{Max-score function and entropy}

 We next show that we can use the max-score function to give an alternative formulation for the entropy of a random variable, which allows us to quickly find the entropy of a Gumbel distribution.
-We first state a simple lemma: \begin{lemma} For any random variable $X$ with distribution function $F_X$:
+We first state a simple lemma, which follows directly from the fact that both $F_X(X)$ and $1-F_X(X)$ are uniformly distributed: \begin{lemma} For any continuous random variable $X$ with distribution function $F_X$: